-MYTH: “An Ovulation Predictor Kit (OPK) can clearly predict ovulation in all patients”
+Top Fertility Myths: “An Ovulation Predictor Kit (OPK) can clearly predict ovulation in all patients”

-Ovulation predictor kits (OPK) are available for home use to detect timing ovulation and help couples determine the optimal time for intercourse.
+Ovulation predictor kits (OPK) are available for home use to detect the timing of ovulation and help couples determine the optimal time for intercourse.
 Each kit will be slightly different, so it is important to follow package instructions precisely.

 The kits typically work by detecting luteinizing hormone (LH) which appears in the urine approximately 12 hours after it appears on a blood test.
 In most cases, an egg will be released within 36 hours from the start of an LH surge.
 If the urine detects it 12 hours after the start, you may be ovulating 24 hours from the time you test positive.
 This is assuming of course that you are detecting the start of when LH is present in the urine, but no guarantees here.